 The river is known under many names as it courses through different nations: Dza Chu (Tibet), Lancang Jiang (China), Mekaung Myit (Burma), Menam Khong (Thailand), Tonle Thom (Cambodia), and Song Me Kong (Vietnam).
 There are more name variations for upper, middle or lower reaches within China.
 In Vietnam, at the tail-end of the river, the sprawling Mekong Delta is called Song Cuu Long (Nine Dragons River).

 Huaneng Corporation has constructed most dams on the Mekong, including Xiaowan and Nuozhadu.
-There are currently six huge dams in operation in Yunnan, SW China: Nuozhadu, wall height 261m; Xiaowan, wall height 292m; Manwan, wall height 132m; Dachaoshan, wall height 111m; and Jinghong, wall height 110m.
-There are another four mega-dams on the drawing board within China, and more large dams under way in Laos and projected for Cambodia—with Chinese-backed financing and construction.
+There are currently six huge dams in operation in Yunnan, SW China: Nuozhadu, wall height 261m; Xiaowan, wall height 292m; Manwan, wall height 132m; Dachaoshan, wall height 111m; Jinghong, wall height 110m, and Gongguoqiao, wall height 105m.
+There are another four mega-dams on the drawing board within China, and more large dams under way in Laos and projected for Cambodia, with Chinese backing.
+Three major dams are under construction on the Mekong mainstream in Laos—at Xayabouri, Pak Beng, and Don Sahong.
 Bad news for fish, and very bad news for fisheries.

 Xiaowan Dam, Mekong, Yunnan

 wall height 292m

 Guoduo Dam, 165 MW capacity, started in 2014.
 Sited on a Mekong tributary north of Chamdo, this dam was built to power Yulong Copper Mine, the largest in Asia